Bright: Samurai Soul

-Bright: Samurai Soul is a 2021 adult animated action film directed by Kyōhei Ishiguro and written by Michiko Yokote.
+Bright: Samurai Soul (ブライト：サムライソウル, Buraito: Samuraisouru) is a 2021 adult animated action film directed by Kyōhei Ishiguro and written by Michiko Yokote.
 It serves as a spin-off of Bright (2017).
 The film stars the voices of Yūki Nomura, Daisuke Hirakawa, Shion Wakayama, Miyavi, Maaya Sakamoto, Kenjiro Tsuda, Chafurin, Mamoru Miyano, and Kenichi Suzumura while the English dub consists of Simu Liu, Fred Mancuso, Yuzu Harada, Matt Yang King, Victoria Grace, Keone Young, and Paul Nakauchi.
 The film was released by Netflix on October 12, 2021.

 Plot

 In 1868 at Edo Castle, Izou fights to protect Shogun Yoshinobu Tokugawa from the New Government Army, but the battle stops when a spell from an elf named Bright illuminates the area.
 Years later, Izou works as a brothel guard and is told to lock up a rowdy elf girl.
 She demands freedom, but he refuses.
 Later, Izou visits High Courtesan Chihaya, delivering items, and she notices his injured hand, which he downplays.
 They visit the troublesome elf girl, Sonya, and Chihaya shows interest in having her as an attendant.

 Chihaya feeds Sonya, who reveals she is from Russia and has a bird with her.
 Izou overhears and leaves, but soon two warriors murder his superior outside.
 Chihaya, also known as the Forgetful, explains she lost her memory during the Meiji Restoration and shows Sonya a map of Hakodate, an elven land across the sea.
 Suddenly, their brothel is attacked by an army of Orcs, Goblins, and Dwarves, killing many.
 Izou retrieves his katana and begins fighting back.
 The leader of the attackers, along with his Orc friend Raiden, promises freedom to Raiden if he finds the elf girl.

 Chihaya hides Sonya as a man barges in wanting to buy her, prompting their escape.
 Meanwhile, Izou fights the invaders and is soon attacked by Raiden.
 Flaming arrows rain down, and Chihaya returns to Sonya, who is unconscious from smoke.
 Sonya awakens and reveals her elf nature by biting the leader's hand, leading to her capture attempt.
 Chihaya tries to help but is stabbed by the leader.
 Before dying, she asks Sonya to take her hairpin to Hakodate and casts a spell illuminating Edo Castle, halting the fight between Izou and Raiden.